bsorrentino/langgraph4j/how-tos/src/site/markdown/persistence.md

     __START__
     agent
     AiMessage { text = "No, I don't know your name.
-I don't have access to personal data about individuals unless it has been shared with me in the course of our conversation.
+I don't have access to personal data unless you provide it during our conversation.
 If you have any questions or need assistance, feel free to ask!" toolExecutionRequests = null }
     __END__